Effects of Steroid Use: Short-Term, Long-Term, Side Effects, and Treatment

 Are Steroids Harmful?

 Some steroids can be incredibly harmful to those who take them.
-Conversely, some types are used to help people with inflammatory conditions like chronic bronchitis, but those are categorized as corticosteroids.
+Conversely, some types of steroids are used to help people with inflammatory conditions like chronic bronchitis, but these are categorized as corticosteroids.
 They are not the same as the more harmful version: anabolic steroids.

-Aside from the people that are prescribed these substances for medical reasons, anabolics are abused by people looking to change their physical health, performance, and/or appearance.
+Aside from people who are prescribed these substances for medical reasons, anabolics are abused by people looking to change their physical health, performance, and/or appearance.
 Common users of anabolic steroids include:

 - Athletes hoping to improve their skills.

-- People trying to expedite recovery from an injury.
+- People trying to expedite recovery from injuries.

-People who use and abuse anabolic steroids do so for the effects related to improved physical performance and muscle growth.
+People who use and abuse anabolic steroids do so for their effects related to improved physical performance and muscle growth.

-However, with these intended improvements in strength and performance can come many unwanted short-term effects, which include:
+However, with these intended improvements in strength and performance can come many unwanted short-term effects of steroid use, which include:

 - Mood swings.